maganezf/manage-orders-api/README.md

 ## :bug: Issues

 Feel free to **file a new issue** with a respective title and description on this repository.
-If you already found a solution to your problem, **i would love to review your pull request**!
+If you already found a solution to your problem, **I would love to review your pull request**!

 ## :tada: Contributing